jaimergp/msc-bioinformatics-thesis/README.md

-GAUDI: Genetic Algorithms for Unified Docking Inference
+GAUDI: Genetic Algorithms for Unified Design Inference
 =======================================================

 *By Jaime Rodríguez-Guerra*

 ## 1. Introduction
+- Molecular Design vs Docking: finding the missing middle ground
+- Current molecular design strategies and software
-- Enzymes and metalloenzymes
+    - Available software and strategies in use
+    -
 - Current docking approaches have their limitations
     - Metal calculations are only available if the are located in the protein; ie, they can't be part of the ligand.
 This is an intrinsic limitation of the usual energetic approach, which is based on force fields optimized for proteins and small organic compounds
     - Covalent docking is a rare feature, generally lowly parametrized
-- Current molecular design strategies and software
-- Docking and molecular design: finding the missing middle ground

 ## 2. The GAUDI suite
 - The concept behind GAUDI